yugabyte/yugabyte-db/docs/content/latest/explore/multi-region-deployments/read-replicas.md

 ![img](/images/explore/multi-region-deployments/read-replicas9.png)

 This behavior differs from the standard Cassandra behavior.
 The YCQL interface only honors consistency level `ONE`.
 All other consistency levels are converted to `QUORUM` including `LOCAL_ONE`.
-When a local universe is specified by the application with consistency level `ONE`, read traffic is localized to the region as long as this region has active replicas.
-If the application’s local universe has no replicas, the read traffic is routed to the primary region.
+When a local datacenter is specified by the application with consistency level `ONE`, read traffic is localized to the region as long as this region has active replicas.
+If the application’s local datacenter has no replicas, the read traffic is routed to the primary region.

 The following command stops one of the nodes in the primary cluster: